How much money can I borrow for a home loan?

 The best way to decrease your LVR is by saving a bigger amount for a deposit, tightening your budget when it comes to finding a property to purchase, or by doing both.
 If you want to save more for a deposit there are lots of ways to do so; from revising your household budget, to saving on everyday purchases, and by keeping your money in a high interest savings account.

 The way you structure your loan can help to reduce your LVR.
 For example, you may be able to use equity in an existing property to increase your deposit amount.
 The bigger deposit you have, the smaller your mortgage will be, which will affect your LVR.

 Another option to consider is taking advantage of a guarantor option, such as the Heritage Family Guarantee loan.
 This loan allows immediate family members to help you purchase a home without them having to provide cash as an upfront deposit.
 Instead, the bank takes a mortgage over the guarantor’s property which is used as equity to assist with purchasing the new property.
 The maximum LVR for the primary loan is 80% and 70% against the guarantor’s security.
 These LVR restrictions not only help to ensure we are lending responsibly but it also means there is no need to pay lender’s mortgage insurance.
 An LVR under 80% generally attracts better interest rates.

-It’s important to understand what your LVR looks like before you apply for a home loan.
+It’s important to understand what your LVR is before you apply for a home loan.
 This will help you to budget for both the possibility of having to pay lender’s mortgage insurance, and the interest rate you will be charged.To find out more talk to one of our lending specialists.
 Enquire online, phone 13 14 22 or visit in branch.